 - Carbon tracing paper (if tracing to the cardboard) or use an automatic cutting machine like a Cricut or Silhouette or ScanNCut

 - Aleene’s Tacky Glue or other PVA glue

-- Various colors of paint – I use the Tim Holtz Distress Paint line because I love this range of colors so much and they work so well with Halloween stuff.
+- Acrylic Paints – I use the Tim Holtz Distress Paint line because I love this range of colors so much and they work so well with Halloween stuff.
 I also use either white or black gesso to prime my houses before I paint them.

-- Paintbrushes in different size (small pointy ones for details)
+- Paintbrushes in different size (small pointy ones work best for details)

 - Halloween Embellishments

 - Copy pattern to cardboard if hand cutting your pattern

 - Score, then cut out pattern, front portico and cardboard base